-Second: That the defendant used the "communication facility" with the intent to commit [facilitate the commission of] the offense of (describe the offense, e.g., possession with intent to distribute a controlled substance), as that offense has been defined in these instructions.
+Second: That the defendant used the "communication facility" with the intent to commit [facilitate the commission of] [cause the commission of] the felony offense of \\\\\\ (describe the offense, e.g., possession with intent to distribute a controlled substance), as that offense has been defined in these instructions.

-The term "communication facility" includes mail, telephone, wire, radio, and all other means of communication.
+The term "communication facility" means any and all public and private instrumentalities used or useful in the transmission of writing, signs, signals, pictures, or sounds of all kinds and includes mail, telephone, wire, radio, and all other means of communication.